-Manuèle Bernardi, was born in 1959 in Saint-Tropez.
-She lives and works in Roussillon.
+Manuèle Bernardi, was born in 1959 in Saint-Tropez, France.
+She lives and works in Roussilon, France.

-After her studies to the Academy Roederer and to Beaux-Arts de Paris, she becomes a decorator
+After studies to the Academy Roederer and to Beaux-Arts de Paris, she becomes a decorator and a

-and a wardrobe master then an illustrator, before choosing to express herself by the painting
+wardrobe master then an illustrator, before choosing to express herself by the painting and finally,

-This plastic artist explores the feminine representation in what she has of links
+This visual artist explores the feminine representation in what it has of links

-in her ecosystem.
+in its ecosystem.
 She makes perceptible invisible emotion of two beings which connect,

 the alchemy of a group which moves towards a common destination.
 Her sculptures, Callipygia,